chiara-volonnino/irs-19-SaFFi/README.md

 It's possible to add walls to increase the difficulty level of the simulation.
 A first implementation is present in the respective argos files in the section entitled *walls configuration*, just uncomment the section and run the project.

 ## Documentation
-A brief presentation and a demo of the system can be found in doc folder:
+A brief presentation and a demo of the system can be found in [doc folder] (https://github.com/chiara-volonnino/irs-19-SaFFi/tree/master/doc)

 ## Team members
 Chiara Volonnino (chiara.volonnino@studio.unibo.it)